PSE/EPH Sales Regulations & Forms

-Beginning July 1, 2011, purchasers are limited to buying 3.6 grams of pseudoephedrine (PSE) or ephedrine (EPH) products in one day and to purchasing 7.2 grams of PSE/EPH products in a 30 day period and can purchase no more than 61.2 grams in a 365 day period.
+Beginning July 1, 2013, purchasers are limited to buying 3.6 grams of pseudoephedrine (PSE) or ephedrine (EPH) products in one day, to purchasing 7.2 grams of PSE/EPH products in a 30 day period and can purchase no more than 61.2 grams in a 365 day period.

 NPLEx is required to submit the sales and blocked sales to the Indiana State Police for use in the Indiana Meth Investigation System (IMIS).

 - the name and address of each purchaser;